Skip to content

 There are more admissions to aged care for women than men across all program types.

-• Nearly 3 in 5 (59%) admissions to aged care services were for women.
+• Around 3 in 5 (60%) admissions to aged care services were for women

 • Across all types of care, the proportion of admissions by sex was very similar – approximately 60% female and 40% male.

-The column graph shows the number of admissions to aged care services grouped by admission type, care type and sex.
-The majority of admissions to aged care services were for women (59%).
+The column graph shows the number of admissions to aged care services grouped by care type and sex.
+The majority of admissions to aged care services were for women (60%).
 The proportion of admissions by sex was similar across all care types.

 Aged care admissions by age and sex

-• Higher proportions of women entered permanent residential aged care for the first time at an older age compared with men (58% of first admissions for women were aged 85 and over, compared with 49% for men).
+• Higher proportions of women were admitted to permanent residential aged care at an older age compared with men (61% of total admissions for women were aged 85 and over, compared with 51% for men).

-• For home care, women and men had a similar age distribution for first admission (64% of first admissions were for women aged under 85 and similarly were 63% for men).
+• For home care, women and men had a similar age distribution for admissions (38% of total admissions for both men and women were aged 85 and over).

-The butterfly chart shows the proportion of admissions to aged care services grouped by admission type, care type, sex and age group.
-Higher proportions of women entered permanent residential care for the first time at an older age compared with men.
-Admissions to home care and transition care were more common in people aged under 85, with a similar proportion of admissions for men and women in these age groups.
+The butterfly chart shows the proportion of admissions to aged care services grouped by care type, sex and age group.
+Higher proportions of women entered permanent residential care at an older age compared with men.
+Admissions to home care, transition care, and short-term restorative care were more common in people aged under 85, with a similar proportion of admissions for men and women in these age groups.

 Aged care admissions over time

-More people are entering aged care services than they were ten years ago, which is partly a function of Australia’s growing older population (the population aged 65 and over has grown by 33% over this time)
+More people are entering aged care services than they were ten years ago, which is partly a function of Australia’s growing older population (the population aged 65 and over has grown by 32% over this time).

-• Overall, the number of total admissions increased for home care and respite residential care (217% and 30% increases, respectively) while admissions to transition care decreased by 30%.
+• Overall, the number of admissions increased for home care and respite residential care (267% and 48% increases, respectively) while admissions to transition care decreased by 42%.

 More recent trends indicate that: